littlecraft/phony/README.md

 ### A complete example

 For a complete example, see [examples/cranky](https://github.com/littlecraft/phony/tree/master/examples/cranky) which uses phony and a Raspberry Pi to turn a 1900's era hand crank telephone into a voice dialing bluetooth 'headset'.
-Just like SparFun's [Port-O-Rotary](https://www.sparkfun.com/products/retired/287), but even more retro!
+Just like SparkFun's [Port-O-Rotary](https://www.sparkfun.com/products/retired/287), but even more retro!

 ### Example of how to start the headset service, providing voice and numeric dialing